postgrespro/pg_probackup/Documentation.md

 The typical workflow is as follows:

- - On your local system, configure pg_probackup as explained in the section called [Installation and Setup](#installation-and-setup).
+ - On your local system, configure pg_probackup as explained in the section [Installation and Setup](#installation-and-setup).
 For the `add-instance` and `set-config` commands, make sure to specify [remote options](#remote-options) that point to the remote server with the PostgreSQL instance.

-- If you would like to take ARCHIVE backups, configure continuous WAL archiving on the remote system as explained in the section called [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
+- If you would like to take ARCHIVE backups, configure continuous WAL archiving on the remote system as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
 For the `archive-push` and `archive-get` commands, you must specify the [remote options](#remote-options) that point to host with **backup catalog**.

 - Run `backup` or `restore` commands with remote options on system with **backup catalog**. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.